-- You must complete Schedule K-1-T(3) or Schedule K-1-T(3)-FY for each of your nonresident beneficiaries who have not submitted a Form IL-1000-E to you. - Do not complete Schedule K-1-T(3) or Schedule K-1-T(3)-FY for any member who is a resident or who has submitted Form IL-1000-E to you. - You must keep Schedule K-1-T(3) or Schedule K-1-T(3)-FY with your income tax records. - Do not send Schedule K-1-T(3) or Schedule K-1-T(3)-FY to your beneficiaries or submit them to the Illinois Department of Revenue unless we request them.
+- You must complete Schedule K-1-T(3) for each of your nonresident beneficiaries who have not submitted a Form IL-1000-E to you. - Do not complete Schedule K-1-T(3) for any member who is a resident or who has submitted Form IL-1000-E to you. - You must keep Schedule K-1-T(3) with your income tax records. - Do not send Schedule K-1-T(3) to your beneficiaries or submit it to the Illinois Department of Revenue unless we request it from you.